hack2skill/fellows/README.md

 Let's start with the basic:
 What is Fellowship?

-IncubateIND Technology Fellowship is a unique and exclusive program for the coders, hackers, designers and innovators of tomorrow.
+Hack2skill Technology Fellowship is a unique and exclusive program for the coders, hackers, designers and innovators of tomorrow.
 The program is an experience that aims at encouraging and nurturing a community of learners and building a strong foundation of competitive, self-reliant individuals.

 Let's dive deep into what we are looking for:
 1. It's a Community platform for 3 main uses.